 Announcing our 2023-24 Season

 Maestro Peter Jaffe has “raised the bar” of musicianship for the symphony and that, combined with our efforts to secure fabulous guest artists, allows us to offer you a stellar 2023-24 season that will excite you and is worthy of the symphony’s 20-year milestone celebration.
-Major works by Tchaikovsky, Respighi and Mahler are presented during the year with Carl Orff’s spectacular Carmina Burana with huge chorus ending our season.
+Major works by Gershwin, Mahler, Respighi, and Tchaikovsky are presented during the year with Carl Orff’s spectacular Carmina Burana with huge chorus ending our season.
+Our themed concerts include a romantic Valentines Day concert of Italian and Latin music, and our traditional holiday concerts.

-As a season subscriber of our five concert series, you have the opportunity to lock in your seats before the general public and enjoy up to a 20% price discount.
-New season subscriptions go on sale starting Thursday, June 1 at noon.
-Season subscriptions can be secured by calling the Harris Center at 916-608-6888, by visiting the ticket office in person, or by purchasing online.
+Tickets can be purchased online, by calling the Harris Center at 916-608-6888, or by visiting the ticket office in person.
 Ticket office hours are noon to 5pm, Tuesday-Friday and two hours prior to any performance.

 Saturday, October 14, 2023, 7:30 pm